Lincoln Restler: Elected office

 Restler was elected District Leader in the 50th Assembly District in 2010 when he was 26.
-His run was largely a rebuke of former Brooklyn Democratic Party boss Vito Lopez's attempt to shut reformers out and hold onto power while facing sexual harassment allegations.
 He was supported by U.S. Representative Nydia Velasquez and then-City Councilmember Tish James.
-Restler lost the seat in 2012 to Chris Olechowski, a community organizer backed by Lopez, by 19 votes.
+Restler lost the seat in 2012 to Chris Olechowski by 19 votes.

-In 2021, Restler defeated seven other candidates to win the Democratic nomination, and ran in the November general unopposed.
+In 2021, Restler ran for the New York City Council 33rd district and defeated seven other candidates to win the Democratic nomination, and ran in the November general unopposed.
 He received endorsements from State Senators Julia Salazar and Jabari Brisport, the Working Families Party, Public Advocate Jumaane Williams, and Velasquez.
-In the 7th round of ranked choice voting, he prevailed over closest candidate Elizabeth Adams 63%-37%.
+In the 7th round of ranked choice voting, he prevailed over closest candidate Elizabeth Adams 63.9%-36.1%.